Alcohol intolerance: Signs and symptoms

 Individuals with alcohol intolerance will experience unpleasant reactions immediately after drinking alcohol.
 Common signs and symptoms of alcohol intolerance include nasal congestion, skin flushing (redness), headaches, low blood pressure, nausea, and vomiting.

 Causes

 Genetics

 ALDH1 is an isozyme of aldehyde dehydrogenase.
 A structural mutation in the gene of ALDH1, commonly found in East Asians, results in low levels of functional ALDH1 enzyme and thus, higher blood acetaldehyde levels.
 Higher blood acetaldehyde levels have been associated with facial flushing caused by an increase in heart rate and blood flow to the face from vasodilation of the blood vessels.
 Individuals that have the ALDH2*2 allele, a variant that has a mutation when compared to the wild-type ALDH2 isozyme, are known to have higher blood acetaldehyde levels.
 Individuals that have either mutation in the ALDH1 or ALDH2 genes may have slightly different blood acetaldehyde levels among others carrying a similar mutation and may experience varying degrees of alcohol intolerance symptoms.

+ALDH2 pictured on the left, is an enzyme which breaks down acetaldehyde.
+Regions highlighted in yellow are structural and allow ALDH2 to fold properly.
+The region highlighted in red can vary between individuals (right).
+Individuals who have a G in their DNA will have normal folding and function of ALDH2.
+Individuals who have an A in their DNA will have a misfolded ALDH2 which will impair their ability to metabolize alcohol.
+This is because the original amino acid (Glutamic acid) is positively charged and individuals with an A in their DNA will have an amino acid (Lysine) that is negatively charged causing repulsion and worse folding, inhibiting the enzyme's function.